juliendenize/eztorch/docs/source/contributions/sce_wacv.md

 ```
 ## Transfer Learning

 For Transfer Learning evaluation we used code provided by several authors that we would like to thank for sharing their work.
-Below we redirect you to their github for every transfer we have done.
+Below we redirect you to their Github for every transfer we have done.

 All evaluations are based on the multi-crop checkpoint.
 ### Linear classifier on other datasets